superwall/Superwall-iOS/Examples/UIKit-Swift/README.md

 ## Presenting a Paywall

-At the heart of Superwall's SDK lies [Superwall.shared.register(event:params:handler:feature:)](Superwall-SwiftUI/HomeViewController.swift#L72).
+At the heart of Superwall's SDK lies [Superwall.shared.register(placement:params:handler:feature:)](Superwall-SwiftUI/HomeViewController.swift#L72).

-This allows you to register an event to access a feature that may or may not be paywalled later in time.
+This allows you to register a placement to access a feature that may or may not be paywalled later in time.
 It also allows you to choose whether the user can access the feature even if they don't make a purchase.
 You can read more about this [in our docs](https://docs.superwall.com/docs).

-On the [Superwall Dashboard](https://superwall.com/dashboard) you add this event to a Campaign and attach some presentation rules.
+On the [Superwall Dashboard](https://superwall.com/dashboard) you add this placement to a Campaign and create audience filters.
 For this app, we've already done this for you.

-When an event is registered, SuperwallKit evaluates the rules associated with it to determine whether or not to show a paywall.
+When a placement is registered, SuperwallKit evaluates the audience filter associated with it to determine whether or not to show a paywall.

-By calling [Superwall.shared.register(event:params:handler:feature:)](Superwall-SwiftUI/HomeViewController.swift#L72), you present a paywall in response to the event `campaign_trigger`.
+By calling [Superwall.shared.register(placement:params:handler:feature:)](Superwall-SwiftUI/HomeViewController.swift#L72), you present a paywall in response to the placement `campaign_trigger`.

 On screen you'll see some explanatory text and a button to launch a feature that is behind a paywall: